-Philadelphia-born artist Danielle Redden, has been exploring the Tidal Schuylkill by boat for over 16 years.
-Drawn to the reckless undone grace of the Tidal Schuylkill, in 2011 she decided to make a parade, with much help from her friends and neighbors.
+Philly-born river rat & artist, Danielle Redden, has been exploring the Tidal Schuylkill in leaky boats for over 18 years.
+In 2011 they decided to make a parade, with much help from friends and neighbors.

-The Tidal Schuylkill Boat Parade is her Crush Art to the eight miles of the Schuylkill River – from Fairmount Dam at the Art Museum to her confluence with the Delaware River – that rises and falls with the gravitational pull of the moon.
-The Tidal Schuylkill bends around working refineries, heron nests, industrial ruins, underground creeks, train bridges and the neighborhoods of southwest Philly.
+The Tidal Schuylkill Boat Parade is annual crush art to the eight miles of the Schuylkill River – from Fairmount Dam at the Art Museum to its confluence with the Delaware River – that rises and falls with the gravitational pull of the moon.
+The Tidal Schuylkill bends around working refineries, heron nests, rotting steamboat docks, underground creeks, beaver hideouts, sewer outfalls, spatterdock clusters, train bridges and the neighborhoods of south and southwest Philly.

-Parade headquarters is the Bartram’s Garden Community Boathouse, which offers year round explorations of the Tidal Schuylkill River for everyone.
+Parade headquarters is the Bartram’s Garden Community Boathouse, which offers free boating & fishing programs on the Tidal Schuylkill River from April – October.

 Questions?
 Well, please get in touch!